sanidhyy/zoom-clone/tasks.md

 - Translation reported as "not working properly".

 Plan and scope for this task:
-- Premium "Apple-style" visual overhaul.
+- Premium "Apple-style" visual overhaul with Helvetica and Roboto fonts.
 - Remove width constraints in `MeetingRoom`.
 - Persist meeting state in `localStorage`.
 - Fix Gemini model and backend connectivity.